wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 Set to the music of the forty years pre-Brexit, *Manpower* looks at the changing male roles that led to the cry 'we want our country back' and sets about reclaiming the little things: the right song, the right bolt for the job, the everyday pleasures of the working man… especially those that aren't working now.

 See their <a href="http://vimeo.com/189768637" target="_blank">trailer</a> + read their <a href="http://exeuntmagazine.com/features/manpower-embraced-anger" target="_blank">Exeunt Magazine article</a>.

-*Manpower* is a <a href="http://www.theguardian.com/stage/theatreblog/2016/nov/07/simon-russell-beale-tempest-comus-compass-festival-leeds-frankenstein-weston-theatre-top-tickets" target="_blank">Guardian top theatre ticket</a>; previewed by <a href="http://aboutmanchester.co.uk/latest/new-performance-about-men-and-power-discusses-the-rapidly-changing-landscape-of-brexit-britain" target="_blank">About Manchester</a>, the <a href="http://www.britishtheatreguide.info/news/manpower-roams-the-region-6939" target="_blank">British Theatre Guide</a> + <a href="http://quietmandave.co.uk/2016/10/november-preview-manpower" target="_blank">QuietManDave</a>.

 #### Venue + Booking Details
 Date: Thursday 10 November 2016, 8pm
-<a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (The Studio)</a>, Pier 8, Salford Quays, M50 3AZ
+<a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
 <a href="http://www.thelowry.com/event/manpower" target="_blank">Tickets: £12/10</a> (*booking fees may apply*)
 Box Office Tel: 0843 208 6000

 #### Access Information
 Age advisory: 14+ (parental/guardian discretion).
-With no interval, the show lasts approximately 80 minutes.
+With no interval, the show lasts approximately 1 hour.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
 A man at work.
 A man playing.
 A man playing at being a man.
 A woman too.